 - Bin bags for rubbish and laundry

-- Bucket (useful if you’re sick)
+- A bucket (useful if you’re sick)

-- Tea and biscuits for midwives
+- Tea and biscuits for the midwives

-- A packed hospital bag (just in case you need to go to the labour ward)
+- A packed hospital bag (just in case you need to go to the labour ward).

-Things for after your home birth
+For after your home birth

 - Sanitary towels/maternity pads